Skip to Content

 We have found some of the most shared stories and footage of animals emerging during lockdown…

-Coyotes and black bears In YosemiteNational Park
+Coyotes and Black Bears In Yosemite National Park

-In California’s now-closed Yosemite National Park, rangers reported seeing bobcats, bears, and coyotes exploring empty tents and administrative buildings without any human distraction.
+In California’s Yosemite National Park, rangers reported seeing bobcats, bears, and coyotes exploring empty tents and administrative buildings without any human distraction.
 Biologist and ranger , Katie Patrick reported the many roaming black bears and coyotes out and about using the park’s roads to their advantage, exploring the ins and outs of the park infrastructure usually only open to tourists but now used by the resident bears..

-Lions In Kruger national Park
+Lions In Kruger National Park

-The largest public game reserve in South Africa, The Kruger National Park which was founded in 1898, is the highest ranking park in Africa, creating the ultimate safari and wildlife encountering experience.
+The largest public game reserve in South Africa, The Kruger National Park which was founded in 1898, is the highest-ranking park in Africa, creating the ultimate safari and wildlife encountering experience.

-The Kruger national park wildlife, especially the lions, have been roaming the game park.
+The Kruger National Park wildlife, especially the lions, have been roaming the game park.
 The usually elusive lions that can normally be found in bush veld are now lounging on the roads throughout the park.
 Enjoying the quiet break from the usual bustling of tourism with over a million visitors a year.

-Increased Caracal sightings in Cape town, South Africa
+Increased Caracal sightings in Cape Town, South Africa

 The more commonly elusive cat known as the Caracal/ “rooikat”, has been spotted frequently during Cape Town’s strict lockdown which enforced not even exercise outdoors.

-Wild Boars in the streets of Israel
+Wild Boars in the Streets of Israel

-Increases of pink flamingos in Albania
+Increases of Pink Flamingos in Albania

 If you are interested in discovering the most exciting birds from each continent, follow us to Interesting Birds Around the World.